saref/multilevel-balance/README.md

 Using this code for non-commercial purposes is permitted to all given that the three following publications are cited:

-1. Aref, S., Mason, A. J., and Wilson, M. C., A modelling and computational study of the frustration index in signed networks. arXiv:1611.09030 (2017). url: http://arxiv.org/pdf/1611.09030.
+1. Aref, S, Mason, AJ, Wilson, MC.
+A modeling and computational study of the frustration index in signed networks.
+Networks.
+2020; 75: 95– 110. https://doi.org/10.1002/net.21907

 2. Aref, S., Mason, A. J., and Wilson, M. C., Computing the line index of balance using integer programming optimisation.
 In Optimization Problems in Graph Theory, B. Goldengorin, Ed.
 Springer, 2018, pp. 65-84. url: https://www.springer.com/gp/book/9783319948294. doi: 10.1007/978-3-319-94830-0_3

-3. Aref, S., and Neal, Z., Legislative effectiveness hangs in the balance: Studying balance and polarization through partitioning signed networks. arXiv:1906.01696 (2019). url: http://arxiv.org/pdf/1906.01696.
+3. Aref, S., and Neal, Z., Detecting Coalitions by Optimally Partitioning Signed Networks of Political Collaboration.
+Scientific Reports (2020). url: http://arxiv.org/pdf/1906.01696.

 Related datasets: